programmerbrown/project_two-general-assembly-my_wino_friends/README.md

 * Delete a user profile

 _Future Features:_

 In the near future, I would like to implement the following additional features:
-* Actual social networking capabilities that
+* Actual social networking capabilities that allow users to connect with and follow each other
+* The ability to comment on a users wines
-*
+* Bug fixes!